 The following iTunes features provide accessibility solutions for people with disabilities:

 Window-Eyes and NVDA: While using iTunes and the iTunes Store, you can use Window-Eyes 7.2 (or later) or NVDA 2015.1 (or later), third-party screen readers available from GW Micro and NVAccess.
 See the Window-Eyes and NVAccess websites.

-Captions for movies and podcasts: iTunes can play captioned and subtitled movies.
-You can purchase or rent movies that include closed captions from the iTunes Store.
+Captions for films and podcasts: iTunes can play captioned and subtitled films.
+You can purchase or rent films that include closed captions from the iTunes Store.
 The iTunes Store also offers many captioned podcasts.
-See Play movies and other video.
+See Play films and other video.

 Keyboard shortcuts: You can use the keyboard to perform most tasks in iTunes.
 For a full list, see iTunes keyboard shortcuts.

-Other on-device solutions: iPhone 3GS (or later) and iPad include accessibility features such as Zoom, Invert Colors, Mono Audio, and Speak Auto-text.
-Supported iPod models can announce the names of songs, artists, and more.
+Other on-device solutions: iPhone 3GS (or later) and iPad include accessibility features such as Zoom, Invert Colours, Mono Audio and Speak Auto-text.
+Supported iPod models can announce the names of songs, artists and more.
 See Turn on device accessibility features.

 See the Apple Accessibility website.